radius-project/design-notes/resources/2024-10-dapr-bindings.md

 The main disadvantage of this approach is that it will lead to some code duplication.

-For each new Dapr Building Block type, we will need to create both a versioned/unversioned API type converter and a dedicated processor.
+For each new Dapr Building Block type, we will need to create both a versioned/not versioned API type converter and a dedicated processor.

 The processor code for Dapr building blocks is largely similar across different types, with the only variation being the resource type involved.